 I made an error in yesterday’s post.
 The photos included were actually from today’s date one year ago.
-Since it would take so long for me to make the adjustments, I will leave them in place.
+Since it would take me to make the adjustments, I will leave them in place.
 No big deal, right?

-Today’s photos are from our post on April 24, 2014, while we were living in a riad (a three-story house with a huge open-air center courtyard) in the souk in the Medina, known as The Big Square, in Marrakesh Morocco.
+Today’s photos are from our post on April 24, 2014, while we lived in a riad (a three-story house with a substantial open-air courtyard) in the souk in the Medina, known as The Big Square Marrakesh, Morocco.
 It was quite an adventure.
 We hope you enjoy the photos.

 |As we walked the souks deciding where to dine, these varying roof lines of a courtyard caught my eye.
 For this post from April 24, 2014, please click here.|

-Realizing that exploitation is the name of the game when it comes to the news media it’s a challenge to fetter out the truth from the lies and exaggerations.
-When I hear or read something that rattles my cage, I do my own research, often for hours, seeking the truth of a claim that may sound farfetched.
+Realizing that exploitation is the name of the game when it comes to the news media, it’s a challenge to fetter out the truth from lies and exaggerations.
+When I hear or read something that rattles my cage, I do my research, often for hours, seeking the reality of a claim that may sound farfetched.

-My own personal truth which I willingly share today is that censorship of our opinions, however farfetched they may be at times, violates our civil rights and freedom of speech.
+My truth which I willingly share today, is that censorship of our opinions, however farfetched they may be at times, violates our civil rights and freedom of speech.

 |There are endless styles of rooflines throughout the Medina.|

-This morning while on the first of my hourly walks I was listening to a podcast by an individual whom I trust for gathering and sharing information.
+This morning, while on the first of my hourly walks, I was listening to a podcast by an individual I trust to gather and share information.
 What I heard made me walk faster to return to our room so I could verify the facts.

 |This kitten was tiny, no more than 60 days old, on its own to search for food and shelter.
 The locals are fond of cats so most likely someone was feeding her.|

-As most of us who are Facebook users, we’ll be seeing fewer and fewer posts on varying views on COVID-19 (and other topics) that don’t concur with their (Facebook’s) views as mentioned in this article.
+Like most of us as Facebook users, we’ll be seeing fewer and fewer posts on varying views on COVID-19 (and other topics) that don’t concur with their (Facebook’s) ideas, as mentioned in this article.

 |After hundreds of years of wear and tear, the stones crumble in certain areas, leaving an open spot for trash and debris.
 Overall, the souks are very clean.|

+On the other hand, Tom has told me for years this was coming…censorship by social media of what we can and can’t see.
 This infuriates me.
-Tom, on the other hand, has told me for years this was coming…censorship by social media of what we can and can’t see.
-When we see information such as this, we can easily fall prey to conspiracy theories since in essence, deciding what we can and can’t say, hear and read may appear as a conspiracy theory in itself.
+When we see information such as this, we can easily fall prey to conspiracy theories.
+In essence, deciding what we can and can’t say, hear and read may appear as a conspiracy theory in itself.

 To this, I say “hogwash!”
-As COVID-19 proliferates throughout the world we see more and more governments dictating our actions, our thoughts and, our right to voice our opinions.
+As COVID-19 proliferates throughout the world, we see more and more governments dictating our actions, thoughts, and right to voice our opinions.

 |Shades of pink and orange are seen throughout the Medina and souks.|

-But now, people need to get back to work, exercising extreme cautions, or our countries as we knew them will be changed forever, while our freedoms may be greatly impacted in the process.
+But now, people need to get back to work, exercising extreme cautions, or our countries as we knew them would be changed forever, while our freedoms may be significantly impacted in the process.

 I could take out my soapbox and go on a rant about all of this for months to come.
-But, I won’t.
-I can only encourage those of you who are interested in knowing more, to conduct your own research (as long as we can) to determine where you stand on these matters.
-Perhaps, sometime in the future, the collective, will “have a voice.”
+But I won’t.
+I can only encourage those interested in knowing more to conduct their research (as long as we can) to determine where you stand on these matters.
+Perhaps, sometime in the future, the collective will “have a voice.”